 The movie provides an insight into the psyche of a mentally challenged person.
 There are various scenes wherein the woman dressed in a white gown with her hair wide open will look a little exploitative and artificial.

 The film madha, commences with a psychiatrist, Balasubramaniam, who gives a lecture on the complexity of the human mind in a scantily lit room where the blackboard is also lit from the corners.
 The room seems very bizarre with several men dressed in black formals who are listening to the lecture very carefully.

-The film makes you think very hard about what the relationship Nisha and Arjun have and in which way they are related to a group of scientists working on a project.
-The film is very strong and has quite a gripping story which keeps the audience on-the-edge to know what happens next.
+The film makes you think very hard about the relationship Nisha and Arjun have and in which way they are related to a group of scientists working on a project.
+The film is very strong and has quite a gripping story which keeps the audience on the edge to know what happens next.

 Madha Movie Characters

 Arjun has been depicted as a character that never has crystal clear motives and is one awkward man with who Nisha falls in love with.
 The love angle between the actor and actress does not seem engaging and seems like a huge let-down.
 The scenes which depict both of them are badly conceived and their journey from their first meet until their future seems a little rushed, for no good reason.

 It is very obvious that no thriller can have dragged romantic plots but polishing scenes would have had a better impact and made the story a little more engaging.
 As the movie heads forwards, there can be seen changes in Nisha’s character and she gets trapped into a horrible sinister.
 Will she actually come out of it or will this film witnesses the death of the protagonist?

 The film only gets very interesting when it crosses the line of past of the characters.
 However, the climax for which you hold your horses does not offer much to you and the end of the film is a huge disappointment.